H.R. 3747: AADAPT Act

 Dementia training gets its own funding lane

 H.R.
-3747 authorizes $1,000,000 a year from 2027 through 2032 for grants focused specifically on Alzheimer’s disease and related dementias, instead of leaving that work entirely inside the general Project ECHO program.
+3747 authorizes $1 million a year from 2027 through 2032 for grants focused specifically on Alzheimer's disease and related dementias, instead of leaving that work entirely inside the general Project ECHO program.

 2

-The grants are meant to expand technology-enabled learning models that help primary care professionals improve early and accurate dementia diagnosis, quality of care, and provider retention.
+The grants expand technology-enabled learning models that coach primary care professionals through real cases, with the goal of earlier, more accurate dementia diagnosis, better care, and stronger provider retention.

 3